BrainSpawnInfosphere/walkingeye/README.md

 * soccer - nonholonomic robot code
 * sounds - sound clips for the speech/audio capabilities
 * test - nose test scripts
-* tmp - various things I am testing that may or may not work or make it to my robot
+* tmp - various things I am testing that may or may not work or make it to my robots
 * tools - tools for my ros alternative
 	* topic - publish/subscribe to a topic
 	* bag - save messages for a topic to a file